rsc/2fa/README.md

     2fa -list
     2fa name

-“`2fa -add name`” adds a new key to the 2fa keychain with the given name.
+`2fa -add name` adds a new key to the 2fa keychain with the given name.
 It prints a prompt to standard error and reads a two-factor key from standard input.
 Two-factor keys are short case-insensitive strings of letters A-Z and digits 2-7.